 Sandwiched between Panama and Nicaragua, Costa Rica perfectly exemplifies the Central American lifestyle.
-The country is very popular among travelers for its beaches and high quality of life.
+The country is very popular among travellers for its beaches and high quality of life.
 Compared to many other Central American countries, Costa Rica enjoys a much more stable, developed atmosphere.
 This is in no small part due to its massive tourism industry, which is the largest of any Central American country.
-The majority of these travelers are Americans and Nicaraguans, who mostly come to the country for it’s opulent beach resorts.
-However, there’s still plenty of untouched natural wonders and authentic villages for more adventurous travelers.
+The majority of these travellers are Americans and Nicaraguans, who mostly come to the country for its opulent beach resorts.
+However, there’s still plenty of untouched natural wonders and authentic villages for more adventurous travellers.

 One of the most charming and surprising tourist destinations in Costa Rica is Monteverde.
 Despite its small size, its a massively popular place to travel, due largely to its proximity to ecotourist sites.
 By far the most popular of these attractions is the Monteverde Cloud Forest, which is visited by some 70,000 people per year.
 Despite the crowds, the massive size of this forest means that it is largely untouched, providing vital habitats for a number of creatures which could not exist elsewhere.
 The cloud forest houses the world’s largest collection of orchids.
 Additionally, the Monteverde Cloud Forest is also famous for its system of suspension bridges, which pass through the forest’s canopy layer.